rogit31/vostera.md/Session Planning.md

 - Fight happens
 - They explore the rest of fools gold
 - Or try to save/kill Uuno? lol
+## Character arcs
+### Hemlock
+Vero looooves the exploration and discovery of the pre-titanic world.
+However as the god of madness maybe something goes wrong, or is set as a complication for Hemlock Maybe give him a wisdom saving throw in combat since it is very reminiscent to his battle days Don't know what to do with his mother
+### Kite
+Is obviously meeting her brother in a way
+Don't forget to ask directly how she reacts in character I think the meemaw interactions are great

+### Dorbledumb
+Could have one of the enemies know him not too sure what to do overall

+### Sylril
+Has another dream with Mila the night before the fight fo sho

+### Meg
+Literally have no clue besides Magnus
 ## Empire POV
 Vespera knows the tome of civilization is there and in the hands of the dragonrider (most likely her brother)
 - She sends academy troops to look for it.